top of page

 • The reasons for shooting the prisoners.
 Why did murder suddenly become necessary?
 Why did soldiers go along with this act?

-• Of all the soldiers in the book, who do you believe suffered the most damage - physical or emotional - in the War?
+• Of all the soldiers we covered book, who do you believe suffered the most damage - physical or emotional - in the War?

 GOOGLE EARTH